Facebook

 - Strong networking capability: 250 nodes can be grouped in two directions, and 1,000 can be grouped in one direction.

-The smart lighting system is the best indoor scene for a Bluetooth mesh network application.
-The lighting system's layout range is generally very close, and the mutual broadcast between Bluetooth modules can be contacted.
-This is better than the ZigBee mode, which must be connected through a gateway to achieve on-site interoperability.
+The smart lighting system is an ideal indoor setting for a Bluetooth mesh network application.
+The lighting system's layout range is generally very close, and the mutual broadcast between Bluetooth modules can be detected.
+This is superior to the ZigBee mode, which requires a gateway for on-site interoperability.

-With Bluetooth Mesh, you only need to use one control device to control all functions in the smart home system simultaneously, easily, and efficiently.
-The powerful architecture of Bluetooth Mesh can also be expanded to meet the needs of offices, factories, industrial environments, and even cities, connecting millions of nodes.
+With Bluetooth Mesh, you can control all functions in your smart home system simultaneously, easily, and efficiently using just one control device.
+The robust architecture of Bluetooth Mesh can also be expanded to meet the needs of offices, factories, industrial environments, and even cities, connecting millions of nodes.
 The disadvantage is that the lamps cannot be physically started if the system fails.

 6.2 RF or "Radio Frequency" Dimming Light Control Solution

-RF or "Radio Frequency" dimming provides a way to remotely adjust a strip's brightness.
-Unlike wired plug-in LED dimmers, LED strips can be dimmed by remote control at distances up to 20 meters in diameter.
+RF or "Radio Frequency" dimming provides a way to adjust a strip's brightness remotely.
+Unlike wired plug-in LED dimmers, LED strips can be dimmed remotely at distances of up to 20 meters in diameter.
 This is generally used for manual control or as a backup for automatic, wireless control (when Bluetooth or Wi-Fi lighting control systems fail).

 6.3 WIFI dimming lighting control solution Dimming